Ancient Usha was a city in Western Galilee, known as one of the sitting places of the Sanhedrin. And today we are going to visit it.

 Shabbat Territory Stone

 When you exit, you will see a wooden sign pointing towards the Shabbat territory stone.
 Here is the downhill road leading to the Shabbat territory stone:

 According to Jewish law, a person is allowed to walk on Shabbat up to 2,000 Cubit (about 1.2 km) from a place of placement.
 This distance is called the “Shabbat area”.

 If you love archeology and history, I would advise joining one of the tours or other activities at Ancient Usha.
 And if you are patient, you can wait several years till they dig out more.

-There are many attractions in this area, like the Tzipori River, and you can explore them using the interactive map above.
+This area has many attractions, like the Tzipori River.
+You can explore them using the interactive map above.

 Have you visited Ancient Usha?
 Tell us in the comment below about your experience.

 That’s all for today, and I’ll see you in future travels!